stevecj/carton_db.rb/README.md

 sets of elements that would be too large to be effectively handled in memory.
 The application didn't already have any use for a relational database server, and I didn't want to add one just for this requirement.
-A redis db with sufficient capacity would have been expensive, and solutions such as SQLite are specifically not supported by Heroku so people don't mistakenly expect the data to be preserved.
-Ruby's `PStore`, `DBM` and `SDMB` each proved to be too unpredicatable and flakey to be practical solutions.
+A Redis db with sufficient capacity would have been expensive, and solutions such as SQLite are specifically not supported by Heroku so people don't mistakenly expect the data to be preserved.
+Ruby's `PStore`, `DBM` and `SDMB` each proved to be too unpredicatable and flakey to be a practical solution.

 Although this tool was initially developed to store transient data for use within a single process invocation and then